evuraan/kakaPika/README.md

 </pre>

-In the wild Cuckoos lay their eggs in Crow's nests.
-When chicks hatch.,they all look and act the same.
+In the wild, Cuckoos lay their eggs in Crow's nests.
+When chicks hatch, they all look and act the same.

 How can one tell them a part?